Wurmloch (wormhole)

 The film is narrated by voices and images living in the data centre, which are made up of archive fragments.

 Wurmloch juxtaposes the virtual digital world with its physical part.
-How does the www appear to us when we use it, and what does it feel like to stand in a data centre?
-The film technology is fundamental: Film faces digital data streams.
+How does the www appear in experience, and how tos it materialize through its spatial claims?
+The film technology is elementary: Film faces digital data streams.
 16mm film, 35mm still photography, and miniDV video.
-Like wormholes, deep cuts lead from one to the other.
+Like wormholes, cuts pierce from one to the other.

 16mm color